Fast approximate estimation of conditional Shapley values when using a linear explainer: Brief overview of Shapley values used to explain individual model predictions

 The Shapley value \citep{Shapley1953} originates from game theory and is used to distribute payoff to the players of a game based on their contributions.
 In machine learning it is used to tell how much the different features contributed to a specific prediction of a model.
 We now formalize this.

-Assume we want to explain a prediction of a model $f(\bm x)$ trained on $\mathcal{X}=\{\bm x^{[i]},y^{[i]}\}_{i=1}^{N_{train}}$, where $\bm x_{i}$ is an $p$-dimensional feature vector, $y^{[i]}$ is a univariate response and the number of training observations is $N_{train}$.
-The prediction $\hat{y}=f(x)$ for a feature vector $\bm x=\bm x^*$ is to be explained by using Shapley values.
-Denote the Shapley value corresponding to feature $i$ for $\phi_i$.
+Assume we want to explain a prediction of a model $f(\bm d)$.
+The model is trained on $\mathcal{D}=\{\bm d^{[i]},Y^{[i]}\}_{i=1}^{N_{train}}$, where $\bm d_{i}$ is a $p$-dimensional feature vector, $Y^{[i]}$ is a univariate response and the number of training observations is $N_{train}$.
+The prediction $\hat{Y}=f(\bm d)$ for a feature vector $\bm d=\bm d^*$ is to be explained by using Shapley values.
+Denote the Shapley value corresponding to feature $i$ by $\phi_i$.
 The Shapley value vector $\bm \phi$ is a break-down of the prediction into the contribution of each of the predictors.
 This means $\phi_i$ tells us how much the $i$-th feature contributed to the specific prediction of a model in a positive (positive value) or negative way (negative value).

-To calculate $\bm\phi$ we need to define what is called the contribution function, which should resemble the value of $f(\bm x^* )$ when only the features in coalition $S$ are known.
+To calculate $\bm\phi$ we need to define what is called the contribution function, which should resemble the value of $f(\bm d^* )$ when only the features in coalition $S$ are known.
 We use the contribution function \citep{Lundberg2017}

-which means we consider the expected value of $f(x)$ conditioned on the features in $S$ taking on the values $\bm x ^*$.
+which means we consider the expected value of $f(\bm d)$ conditioned on the features in $S$ taking on the values $\bm d _s^*$.
 For instance when $S$ consists of the first two features, then the conditional expectation is conditional on these two features only and at the specified values.
 We must calculate the contributions for each possible configuration of covariates to be able to find the Shapley values.
-For $p$ features, there are $2^p$ possible subsets, which means the procedure becomes non-doable when then there are many features.
-The conditional expectation function provides a summary of the whole distribution and is the most commonly used estimation of $f$ in prediction analysis.
+For $p$ features, there are $2^p$ possible subsets, which means the procedure becomes intractable when there are many features.

-We use the so called Kernel SHAP procedure so that we estimate $\bm \phi$ by solving a linear weighted least squares problem.
-The shapley values $\bm\phi$ is obtained by solving the system of equations
+We use the so-called KernelSHAP procedure so that we estimate $\bm \phi$ by solving a linear weighted least squares problem.
+The Shapley values $\bm\phi$ are obtained by solving the system of equations